anegg0/doc.palm.readthedocs/docs/index.md

 ## What's Palm?

-Palm network is an Ethereum sidechain dedicated to selling, purchasing, and trading high value NFTs that are associated with real-world and digital artwork.
+Palm network is an Ethereum sidechain dedicated to selling, purchasing, and trading high value NFTs that are associated with real-world and digital assets.

 Palm uses IBFT 2.0 proof of authority (PoA) consensus, with network validators being run by partners and key stakeholders.
 IBFT 2.0 is over 99% more energy efficient than proof of work